 14. If there is more than one Client, you are signing on behalf of all of them, and you represent that you are authorized to do so.

-15. If you would like a large print version of this Agreement before signing it, you may request one by emailing us.
+15. If you would like a large-print version of this Agreement before signing it, you may request one by emailing us.

-16. If your inspector participates in InterNACHI’s Buy-Back Guarantee Program, you will be bound by the terms you may view at www.nachi.org/buy.
+16. If your inspector participates in InterNACHI’s Buy-Back Guarantee Program, you will be bound by the terms you may read at www.nachi.org/buy.

-17. You understand that home inspectors are governed by the rules in the New Jersey Administrative Code contained at N.J.A.C.
-13:40-15 and that the Inspector shall comply with these rules.
+17. You understand that home inspectors are governed by the rules in the New Jersey Administrative Code contained at NJAC 13:40-15 and that the Inspector shall comply with these rules.
 Failure to comply with the rules may subject the Inspector to discipline.

-18. If you elect to exclude from the inspection any systems or components, you will describe each system and component in writing and provide that to the inspector at a time before the inspection.
+18. If you elect to exclude from the inspection any systems or components, you will describe each system and component in writing and provide that to the Inspector at a time before the inspection.

 I HAVE CAREFULLY READ THIS AGREEMENT.
 I AGREE TO IT AND ACKNOWLEDGE RECEIVING A COPY OF IT.